alexstore06/alexstore06.github.io/content/about/index.md

 Hello!
 I'm Alex Weir, a Liberty University student graduating in 2028 with a Bachelor's in Computer Engineering.

-I love tech and have basic skills in a reasonably wide range of platforms and technologies, but I have excellent Googling skills and can figure out anything in a pinch.
-Though I don't have a degree, I have a number of certifications, and my collection of them is always growing.
+I love tech, engineering, and physics and have particular skills in computer networking, having studied it for a number of years now.
+I have a considerable and growing collection of certifications to demonstrate my broad range of IT, networking, and security knowledge.

-I'm on the Liberty University Collegiate Cyber Defense Competition (CCDC) team, focusing on Linux and network enumeration.
+I'm also on the Liberty University Collegiate Cyber Defense Competition (CCDC) team, focusing on Linux and network enumeration.

+Though I'm not quite out of college, I'm studying cross-discipline engineering topics heavily on my own and plan to take many Mechanical Engineering classes over my time at Liberty.

+Please check out my resume and reach out!
+I'd love to connect.
+Contact information is on the links on the front page.

 #### [Resume (PDF)](/Resume2025.pdf)
 ---
 ## Certifications
 | CompTIA | Microsoft | Dassault Systèmes |